-Here, we’ll explain how The Whole Washington Health Trust (SB 5204) would expand coverage and reduce costs using this state-level universal healthcare program.
+Here, we’ll explain how The Whole Washington Health Trust works with Medicare.

 The current system

-Right now with Medicare, you’re part of a program administered by the Federal government.
-Your Medicare premiums come out of your SSI or SSDI payments.
-If you have supplemental coverage (such as Medigap, Medicare Advantage and/or Part D prescription drug coverage) you have additional premiums for services and fees not covered by basic Medicare.
-With Medicare coverage, you may have copays, coinsurance, and deductibles.
-Even many who are “dual eligible” for Medicare and Medicaid may have out of pocket costs.
+Right now with Medicare you’re part of a program administered by the Federal government, and Medicare premiums come out of your SSI or SSDI payments.
+If you have supplemental coverage (such as Medigap, a Medicare Advantage Plan, and/or Part D prescription drug coverage), you have additional premiums for services not covered by basic Medicare.
+You may have copays, co-insurance, and deductibles.

 Option to Remain As Is

-Option to Enroll In the Whole Washington Trust
+Option to Enroll In the Whole Washington Health Trust

 The Monthly Premium